Designing for Gen Z

 All eyes are on Gen Z, born between 1997 and 2012.
 Just like the generations before them, they’re in the life stage of self-discovery.
 Since this generation’s youth, Gen Z parents have been navigating the rise of tech, social media, and online privacy issues—for Gen Z, discovering their true selves is no easy task.

 Gen Z has proven to be catalyzed citizens who want to make a difference.
-Their innate understanding of the power of social media and their regular consumption of news and information–often as it happens– has allowed Gen Z to move past the era of Millennial armchair activism.
+Their innate understanding of the power of social media and their regular consumption of news and information—often as it happens—has allowed Gen Z to move past the era of Millennial armchair activism.
 While navigating life in today’s world, Gen Z confidently prioritizes experiences over objects.

-Gen Z and Technology
+Gen Z & Technology

 Born into tech, Gen Z uses their problem-solving skills to navigate life in today’s world confidently.
 Gen Z resists the Millennial-curated Instagram feed and instead shows their followers a more spontaneous and authentic persona that makes no distinction between their online and real life.
 They appreciate self-made stars and creative transparency, practiced by the many influencers they follow (and want to be).

 They are speaking out, using their digital reach to influence national conversations from pop culture to politics.
-With tech at their disposal, they have opportunities to learn virtually anything at their fingertips1, leading to content creation and early entrepreneurship.
+With tech at their disposal, they have opportunities to learn virtually anything at their fingertips, leading to content creation and early entrepreneurship.
 They’re skipping college to jump right into the “real world.”

-Considerations when designing for Gen Z
+Considerations When Designing for Gen Z

-We’ve identified four key considerations to keep in mind when designing digital products for Gen Z with this information in mind.
+We’ve identified key considerations to keep in mind when designing digital products for Gen Z with this information in mind.

 Prioritize a Smooth User Experience

-The easiest way to encourage the use of and user retention for your app is by providing users with a smoother user experience.
+The easiest way to encourage the use of and user retention for your app is by providing users with a smooth user experience.
 This is certainly a recommendation for all audiences but is critical for apps aimed at younger generations.

 If Gen Z users detect any glitches, hang-ups, or stickiness within a digital product, there’s a good chance they’ll look for a better solution.
 Build your app with swift and straightforward interactions and don’t reinvent the wheel for every feature within your product—draw inspiration from apps that are already working.
 By sticking with best practices, standard features, and anticipating your users’ desires, your users will navigate more intuitively and stick around for more.